 Tangental to Philosophy, I am keenly interested in the Effective Alturism movement (perhaps more as a mode of thinking than a community).
 If you haven't heard of EA, this article, this talk or this book are good places to start.
 If you're more interested in making an impact through your career, make sure to check out 80,000 Hours.

-When I began to learn to code while simultaneously studying for my degree, I became increasingly interested in meta-learning (learning how to learn) and its power to exponentially boost all other skills.
-I am also continuously refining my productivity systems and am a big fan of GTD, PARA, Alfred and pomodoros.
+When I learned to code while simultaneously studying for my degree, I became increasingly interested in meta-learning (learning how to learn) and its power to exponentially boost all other skills.
+I am also continuously refining my productivity systems and am a big fan of Roam, PARA, and pomodoros.
 These are areas I am constantly working and I always seek new ways of improving focus, knowledge retention and skill-acquisition.

 Art is an area of my life that is infinitely valuable yet seems neglected in many tech circles.
 Here's a list of some of my favourite art forms and artists.
 Please send me any of your favourites as I find this the best way to discover new things I like!

 I find the act of explicitly articulating your beliefs clarifies them and separates the important from the trivial.
 This list is an ongoing attempt to do that.